-At this stage a hole is drilled and the cannula is inserted into the lesser trochanter and connected to the second suction device (not illustrated).
+At this stage a hole is drilled and the vent is inserted into the lesser trochanter and connected to the second suction device (not illustrated).
 The guide wire is removed and the guide rod inserted (Figure 15).

-The most stability is achieved when the transition between the bearing and the solid distal tip is aligned with the apex of the femoral head (Figure 16).
+The most stability is achieved when the thicker lower aspect of the guide rod is placed flush with the bone (Figure 16).